Yale Blue: History

 The flag in this painting of the Yale 1859 crew team is believed to be the first documented Yale Blue, though the photograph is in black and white.

+The Yale Bowl scoreboard, painted in Yale Blue.

 Since the 1850s, Yale Crew has rowed in blue uniforms, and in 1894, "dark blue" was officially adopted as Yale's color, after half a century of the university being associated with green.
 In 1901, this was amended to "dark blue of the shade known as the color of the University of Oxford", although Oxford Blue, while only 2° different in hue, is now substantially darker than Yale Blue, with a brightness of 28% compared to Yale Blue's 42%.
 In 2005, University Printer John Gambell was asked to standardize the color.
 He had characterized its spirit as "a strong, relatively dark blue, neither purple nor green, though it can be somewhat gray.
 It should be a color you would call blue."
 A vault in the university secretary's office holds two scraps of silk, apocryphally from a bolt of cloth for academic robes, preserved as the first official Yale Blue.

 The university administration defines Yale Blue as a custom color whose closest approximation in the Pantone system is Pantone 289.
-Yale Blue inks may be ordered from the Superior Printing Ink Co., formulas 6254 and 6255.
+As a spot color, Yale Blue inks may be ordered from the Superior Printing Ink Co., formulas HB 6254 for coated paper and HB 6255 for uncoated paper.
+As a process color, Yale Blue is specified as CMYK 100-75-8-40 for coated paper and CMYK 100-70-5-35 on uncoated paper, with the university describing these percentages as general guidelines only.